 This is the fact that this type of business marketing is much more a two-way street than anything that’s come before.

-Even if companies have previously tried to listen to their customers, taking surveys, having complaints departments, and so on, the relationship has traditionally been very top-down.
-But now that has to change.
+, as well as individuals, But now that has to change.
 Social media has begun to turn the company-customer relationship into a real conversation.

-This thought actually terrifies some companies, while it makes others angry.
+This thought terrifies some companies, while it makes others angry.
 Why resort to social media guidelines, they reason, when they’ve got tried and true advertising methods that have worked for decades?

-The reason, of course, is the fear of losing control of their own brand.
+The reason, of course, is the fear of losing control of their brand.
 But social media marketing can ultimately be beneficial to the companies that integrate it with all their other marketing strategies.
 For one thing, customers will feel listened to, especially if they see their genuinely valuable suggestions being taken up by the company.

 The Mistakes Small Business Make